 A fiscal note must be included at the end of the resolution if the proposed amendment or resolution will require a financial commitment from AMSA.
 The fiscal note estimates the cost to the organization.
 It often requires contacting the national office to determine operating expenses.

 The process for writing a resolution is vital to AMSA and we encourage you to seek help with any questions you might have about the process or the specific formatting.
-The best contacts are the Vice President for Internal Affairs, Nida Degesys, and National Secretary, Deb Hall.
+The best contacts are the Vice President for Internal Affairs, Deb Hall, and National Secretary, Meaghan Fox.
 We are eager to hear from you and guide you through this important process.